A CASE OF INJUSTICE

 The praise that the leader heaped upon the former labour leader was more of a friendship lost since he declared that she was an asset to him on the Studio board and would be very much missed.

-Eight former borough Councillors were not reselected to stand for the party at the 2015 election 4 of them former mayors.
-It seems that they were not favoured by the leader as they put people before party.
+Eight former Borough Councillors were not reselected to stand for the party at the 2015 election 4 of them former mayors.
+It seems that they were not favored by the leader as they put people before party.

-When David voted with the opposition on bill that was aimed at silencing the minority parties the Knives came out .
+When David voted with the opposition to the bill that was aimed at silencing the minority parties the Knives came out.
 The malicious accusation was not as well thought out as it could have been.
-Too many loop holes that should be examined at the appeal court.
+Too many loopholes that should be examined at the appeal court.
 The very loopholes that David's brief ignored.

 Did you know that 1 in 5 juries get it wrong,

-Mostly because evidence is withheld or behaviour patterns are misinterpreted .
+Mostly because the evidence is withheld or behavior patterns are misinterpreted.

-The soap opera that is the Vicky Pryce trial shows the archaic rituals of our courts to be little more than legal parlour games.
+The soap opera that is the Vicky Pryce trial shows the archaic rituals of our courts to be little more than legal parlor games.